yetanalytics/flint/doc/update.md

 Reference: [3.1.3 DELETE/INSERT](https://www.w3.org/TR/2013/REC-sparql11-update-20130321/#delete)

 A `:delete` or `:insert` clause deletes or inserts triples, respectively, in an RDF graph with variables specified by a `:where` clause.
-Syntactically, both clauses consists of triples or quads.
+Syntactically, both clauses consist of triples or quads.
 An update may contain either a `:delete` clause, an `:insert` clause, or both.

 The example:
 ```clojure